StreamController/docs/docs/installation.md

         ```
         xdg-desktop-portal xdg-desktop-portal-gtk libportal libportal-gtk4
         ```
+        On Ubuntu Linux (tested on 24.04.1 LTS) you may need to install the following system packages using the distribution specific package manager:
+        ```
+        gir1.2-xdpgtk4-1.0 libgirepository1.0-dev libportal-gtk4-1 libportal-gtk4-dev
+        ```
 6. Optional: Switch branches

     If you want to try out a specific branch, you can change the branch using: